cilium/cilium/api/v1/flow/README.md

 <a name="flow-CiliumEventType"></a>

 ### CiliumEventType
-CiliumEventType from which the flow originated
+CiliumEventType from which the flow originated.

 | Field | Type | Label | Description |